Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: AN ILLUSTRATIVE MONTE CARLO CALCULATION

+Given the uncertainty in crucial parameters and in the scattering process, the model is illustrative rather than definitive.
+Future progress in understanding the structure of intergalatic magnetic fields may facilitate improved modelling using sophisticated UHECR propagation codes such as CRPropa ({Alves Batista et al 2016, Merten et al 2017}).
+In this section we proceed by assuming a halo radius of 800kpc.
+Results for the smaller 400kpc halo are presented below in Section 7.
+Many detailed variants of our basic model might be considered.

 Our picture is that the lobes of Cen A act as a reservoir of UHECR (Matthews et al 2018, 2019, 2020).
 UHECR are injected into the reservoir over a period of $\sim 4 {\rm Myr}$ and varying in time as a Gaussian with $\sigma = 2 {\rm Myr}$.
 UHECR then leak out of the reservoir with an exponential decay time of $3 {\rm Myr}$.
-The decay time is very uncertain since it depends on UHECR in magnetic field with an unknown structure.
+The decay time is very uncertain since it depends on UHECR transport in magnetic field with an unknown structure.
 Our decay time of $3{\rm Myr}$ is chosen to reproduce the observed ratio of the Cen A and M82 hotspots as shown in figure 2.
 It is consistent with, if somewhat shorter than, the estimates made by Matthews \& Taylor (2021).
-In the calculation, the time $t=0$ corresponds to the peak in UHECR production by Cen A. The UHECR arriving at the Earth via M82 are delayed $\sim 20{\rm Myr}$ relative to those arriving by direct propagation from Cen A. We ignore GZK and other losses since they occur on a longer timescale.
+In the calculation, the time $t=0$ corresponds to the peak in UHECR production by Cen A. The UHECR arriving at the Earth via M82 are delayed $20{\rm Myr}$ relative to those arriving by direct propagation from Cen A. We ignore GZK and other losses since they occur on a longer timescale.

-We treat the UHECR as monoenergetic with a uniform scattering rate outside the halo of M82.
-The scattering rate is chosen to give an approximate match to the rather uncertain angular size of the PAO hotspot coinciding with Cen A. The monoenergetic assumption is a good representation because the UHECR energy spectrum is steep and dominated by UHECR with energies close to the lower energy cut-off.
-Some UHECR arrive directly at the Earth.
+We treat the UHECR as mono-energetic.
+Each UHECR is given the same spatially uniform scattering rate outside the halo of M82.
+The mono-energetic assumption is a good representation because the UHECR energy spectrum is steep and dominated by UHECR with energies close to the lower energy cut-off, { although this justification is complicated by composition as mentioned above. } Some UHECR arrive directly at the Earth.
 Other UHECR are scattered by M82 halo to arrive at the Earth from the direction of M82.
-We adopt the geometry shown in figure 1 where the distance of both Cen A and M82 from the Earth is 3.7Mpc.
-The distance between Cen A and M82 is 6.4Mpc.
+We adopt the geometry shown in figure 1 where the distance of both Cen A and M82 from the Earth is 3.7Mpc, and the distance between Cen A and M82 is 6.4Mpc.
 The spherical halo of enhanced scattering around M82 has a radius of 800kpc.

 A sphere of enhanced scattering represents the halo of M82.
 The sphere is placed on the horizontal $z$ axis, thus imposing cylindrical $(r,z)$ symmetry on the calculation.
 The enhanced scattering rate in the halo is chosen to be forty times that in the intergalactic medium.
 This is sufficient to make the scattering sphere optically thick to UHECR.
 The scattering rate determines how far the UHECR penetrate into the sphere before reflection back to the surface.
 Its value makes little difference to the results provided optical thickness is maintained.
 We add a notional detector at the position of the Earth and analyse how the UHECR number density and anisotropy evolve in time.